-Salons are at the heart of the communities, or rather communities are often nurtured by the salons.
-Even though I grew up in the capital, salons always created a micro-communities within large, busy cities.
+Small town hair salon or a city salon franchises, hair salons are at the heart of the communities, or rather communities are often nurtured by the salons.
+Even though I grew up in the capital, beauty salons always created a micro-communities within large, busy cities.
 Beauty salons are true community hubs for catching up on the latest gossips and switching off from the daily realities for an hour or so, remember the movie with Eddi Murphy Coming to America?.

 Furthermore, wherever there are engagements, weddings, joys, and sorrows, salons are often in the middle of those life events.

-So it is therefore in everyone’s interest to have a vibrant, successful and healthy beauty salons in the community.
-It is also salons, and their owners, responsibility, to create the community hub to nurture that community spirit.
+So it is therefore in everyone’s interest to have a vibrant, successful and healthy beauty salon in the community.
+It is also salons, and salon owners, responsibility, to create the community hub to nurture that community spirit.
 After all more you give more you receive… more clients you keep happy, more you get back.

 As we move deeper into the digitalized “live life fast” lane it is worth remembering that the human spirit and the desire to belong to the community can only get stronger.

 READ My Salon Business Success started in 1989…

 But it is not always smooth riding and neither it is unusual to see empty salons and bored stylists flipping through the Instagram posts that noone benefits from.

 To help inspire small town salons to remain relevant in the community here are 5 quick ideas how to turn a salon business into a success story for everyone involved.

 Start at the top.
 Every village, town and a borough has a person(s) an influencer, or some sort of center that connects communities together.
 Organizations that create a foundation to support local businesses.
 Connecting with the right person can open up doors you never knew existed.

 2. Make no mistake… online reality is here to stay, make it work for you